Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Belief 04

 Each belief is supported by a real observation and a real precedent.
-None of them, on their own, are a defensible reason to scale paid traffic before the four hesitation layers are diagnosed.
+None of them, on their own, are a defensible reason to scale paid traffic before the four hesitation layers are audited.

 03 Section 03 · Why the conventional view fails Why that belief fails.